CoderDoge1108/academic_website/content/home/experience.md

     description: |2-
         Intelligent Risk Management Lab, JD Technology

-        * Developed Bi-GRU and DeepFM models for predicting credit use rate and profit, achieving a 21.4% increase.
+        * Developed DeepFM models for predicting credit use rate and profit, achieving a 21.4% increase.
         * Built a heterogeneous graph and GNN models to improve credit score classification by 5%.
         * Invented a GAN-styled model with differential privacy, leading to 10 CN patents, and awarded in the [JD Discovery Cup Patent Competition](https://blog.csdn.net/JDDTechTalk/article/details/109615799) (Top 0.1%).
         * Authored Chapter 5 of [Federated Learning: Technologies and Practices](https://www.amazon.cn/dp/B091GWK1Z6).